-LSP Advisory B.V. was incorporated on 3 March 2008 as asset manager focussing on investments in publicly listed life sciences companies.
-It currently manages the Euronext listed LSP Life Sciences Fund N.V. (the Fund).
-During the reporting period the Assets under Management of this fund have decreased from $\[\in \]$ 95.0 million to $\[\in \]$ 59.8 million, a 37% decrease.
+LSP Advisory B.V. (the Company) was incorporated on 3 March 2008 as an asset manager focussing on investments in publicly listed life sciences companies.
+It currently manages the Euronext listed LSP Life Sciences Fund N.V. (the Fund) and three client mandates (the Mandates).
+During the reporting period the combined Assets under Management of the Fund and the Mandates have increased from & 59.8 million to & 107.6 million, a 80% increase.